lemoshu/MTCL/README.md

 2. Preprocess
 - The preprocessing and file separating is a little complicated
 - Available when paper is accepted - I will re-arrange the preprocess and training code after finishing the terribly defeated MS thesis (o_o)
-- Download the testing data (10 cases, h5 files) and put the data in `../data/BraTS2019` or `../data/ACDC`.

 3. Train the model
 - Available when paper is accepted